vtex-apps/google-import/docs/README.md

 ## Notes

-- A Google Drive account may only be used on one site at a time.
+A Google Drive account may only be used on one site at a time.
+Using the app on multiple sites by the same user would requires the user to either
+ - Use a different Google account (email address) for each site.
+ - Only log in to a single site at a time.

 ## Contributors ✨